 Call Lyuba at (845) 481-9465 or email firstname.lastname@example.org.

 PRIMARY FUNCTION: To provide safe shelter and comprehensive trauma informed services to survivors of domestic violence and their children.

-ANCILLARY SERVICES: Counseling (individual and group); case management services; peer support; domestic violence support and education groups; Department of Social Service domestic violence waiver evaluations; recreation and education for children; parenting support and education; assistance in finding transitional and permanent housing; community education and trainings for hospital, police and school personnel; transportation; referrals for medical and mental health treatment; food pantry for former residents as part of aftercare.
+ANCILLARY SERVICES: Counseling (individual and group); case management; domestic violence support and education groups; Department of Social Service domestic violence waiver evaluations; recreation and education for children; parenting support and education; assistance in finding transitional and permanent housing; transportation; referrals and advocacy to access medical and mental health treatment; food pantry for residents as part of aftercare.

 2019 found us continuing to deal with clients that had multiple needs.
 While exposure to domestic violence continues to be the defining characteristic of our residents, we also now are serving an increasing number of clients who are struggling with addiction and mental health related challenges.
 These challenges, which frequently occur as a result of the trauma of domestic violence, complicate the work and add to the emotional energy that is required to create a safe and healthy community.
 We have found our occupancy numbers impacted by complications related to substance abuse and communal living.
 Namely, we have moved away from housing any single clients with families.
 This decision was made in response to a series of clients who were actively engaged in substance abuse (that did not report this accurately during their screen) and then were determined to be unsafe to house with children.
 The Washbourne House remains committed to the safety and health of our clients as our number one priority.